binayaktesting/nyc-bus-delay-prediction/README.md

 ## Tools and Techniques

--  Pandas and Matplotlib for data preparation and visualization
+-  Pandas and NumPy for working with and cleaning the data
--  Seaborn for clearer, comparative plots
+-  Matplotlib and Seaborn for creating visualizations and comparing patterns
 -  Random Forest and XGBoost models for prediction
 -  Jupyter Notebook for organizing and documenting the entire process